-Ninety-eight percent of customers jump between channels and devices over the course of a given 24-hour period.
-They feel comfortable starting a live chat, then switching to video conference.
+Ninety-eight per cent of customers jump between channels and devices over the course of a given 24-hour period.
+They feel comfortable starting a live chat, then switching to a video conference.
 Or, maybe they’ll start off on the phone and switch to co-browsing.

 Support agents with the right training and coaching

-Market-leading contact center software solves that problem, though.
+Market-leading contact centre software solves that problem, though.
 Video conferencing capabilities, screen-sharing, text, and telephony ensure that you can train agents wherever they are.

 Additionally, you can coach them once they’re on the job.
 With whisper coaching and barge-in functionality, you can keep interactions from going off-course.